elmtree-askmo/cloudcannon-app/content/learn/education-studies/why-is-basic-chemistry-important-in-understanding-biological-processes.md

 url: /learn/education-studies/questions/why-is-basic-chemistry-important-in-understanding-biological-processes
 score: -1.0
 related_article1:
-    id: 167618
+    id: 167614
-    title: What strategies can be used to build a supportive community that encourages peer interaction?
+    title: >-
+        What role do peer educators and coaches play in individualized academic success plans?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-strategies-can-be-used-to-build-a-supportive-community-that-encourages-peer-interaction
+    url: /learn/education-studies/questions/what-role-do-peer-educators-and-coaches-play-in-individualized-academic-success-plans
 related_article2:
-    id: 167602
+    id: 167601
-    title: How can students effectively schedule and utilize weekend and online support for tutoring?
+    title: >-
+        What are the benefits of tutoring and peer coaching in academic success services?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-effectively-schedule-and-utilize-weekend-and-online-support-for-tutoring
+    url: /learn/education-studies/questions/what-are-the-benefits-of-tutoring-and-peer-coaching-in-academic-success-services
 related_article3:
-    id: 167616
+    id: 167615
-    title: What are the benefits of having designated study spaces on campus?
+    title: >-
+        How can online support services be accessed and utilized effectively by students?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-having-designated-study-spaces-on-campus
+    url: /learn/education-studies/questions/how-can-online-support-services-be-accessed-and-utilized-effectively-by-students
 related_article4:
-    id: 167618
+    id: 167613
-    title: What strategies can be used to build a supportive community that encourages peer interaction?
+    title: >-
+        How do chemical reactions in cells relate to the laws of chemistry and physics?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-strategies-can-be-used-to-build-a-supportive-community-that-encourages-peer-interaction
+    url: /learn/education-studies/questions/how-do-chemical-reactions-in-cells-relate-to-the-laws-of-chemistry-and-physics
 related_article5:
-    id: 167602
+    id: 167613
-    title: How can students effectively schedule and utilize weekend and online support for tutoring?
+    title: >-
+        How do chemical reactions in cells relate to the laws of chemistry and physics?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-effectively-schedule-and-utilize-weekend-and-online-support-for-tutoring
+    url: /learn/education-studies/questions/how-do-chemical-reactions-in-cells-relate-to-the-laws-of-chemistry-and-physics
 ---

 &nbsp;